On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-and prove that it is $C^2$ on $\tilde X_\ep$, which is enough to control the remainder terms.
-The first order variation $\mathscr{B}_\ep'(0)=0$ and the second order variation $\mathscr{B}_\ep''(0)$ corresponds to the dual energy quadratic form at the linear level, that is,
+and prove that it is $C^2$ on $\tilde X_\ep$.
+This is enough to control the remainder terms.
+Moreover, $\mathscr{B}_\ep'(0)=0$, and the second variation corresponds to the dual linear quadratic form:

-where $A_\ep=\tilde A_\ep-g'(\psi_\ep)P_\ep\geq0$.
+where $A_\ep=\tilde A_\ep-g'(\psi_\ep)P_\ep$.

-2. Since $\dim(\ker(A_\ep))=3$ and the kernels are induced by the translations of the steady states in $x,y$ and change of parameter $\ep$, we prove the nonlinear 3D orbital stability of Kelvin-Stuart vortices as a first step.
-Here, the 3D orbit consists of the translations (in $x, y$) of the whole family of Kelvin-Stuart vortices.
+\item Our precise linear spectral analysis shows that $A_\ep\geq0$ and $\dim(\ker(A_\ep))=3$ with kernel directions generated by translation in $x$, translation in $y$, and variation of the parameter $\ep$.
+This allows us to prove nonlinear orbital stability with respect to the full three-dimensional orbit, generated by translations in $(x,y)$ together with variation along the Kelvin--Stuart family.

-3. To prove the nonlinear 2D orbital (due to the translations in $x,y$) stability of a fixed Kelvin-Stuart vortex, we use an additional vorticity constraint $\iint_{\Omega} (-\omega)^{3\over2} dxdy$ to ensure that the change of parameter $\ep$ of the steady states remains small enough for all times.
-Thus, the 3D orbital stability implies the 2D orbital stability of any fixed Kelvin-Stuart vortex.
+\item To obtain nonlinear orbital stability of a fixed Kelvin--Stuart vortex, modulo only the translations in $x$ and $y$, we use the additional Casimir constraint $\iint_{\Omega} (-\omega)^{3\over2} \,dxdy$ to keep the $\epsilon$-parameter variation small for all time.
+This allows us to pass from $3$D orbital stability of the family to $2$D orbital stability of a fixed member of the family.

-4. Finally, if we carry out the analysis of nonlinear stability to the weak solution directly, the distance functional is not necessarily continuous on $t$ so that the solution may jump from a neighborhood of one steady state to others.
-To overcome this difficulty, we first construct the approximate strong solutions by smoothing the initial data and prove nonlinear orbital stability for the approximate solutions.
-Then we prove the nonlinear orbital stability for the weak solution by taking limits, where we use the convexity of the Casimir functional and a careful study on the convergence of the initial data of approximate solutions.
+\item Finally, if one works directly with weak solutions, the distance functional need not be continuous in time, so the solution may jump between neighborhoods of different steady states.
+To overcome this difficulty, we first smooth the initial data, construct approximate strong solutions, and prove nonlinear orbital stability for these approximants.
+We then pass to the weak limit -- using the convexity of the Casimir functional and a careful study of the convergence of the approximating initial data -- to obtain the nonlinear orbital stability for the weak solutions. \end{enumerate}

-\if0 In addition, we use another constraint ($\iint_{\Omega}y\tilde \omega dxdy$ is conserved) to ensure the uniform boundedness of the translations in the $y$ direction for the approximate solutions so that we obtain a finite limiting translation in this direction. \fi

-\if0 We expand the dual functional in the actual operation and use the codimension-3 positivity of the elliptic operator $A_\ep$ (see \eqref{tilde-A-ep-A-ep} in the analysis of linear stability) to obtain a desired lower bound of the relative pseudoenergy-Casimir functional in terms of the distance.
-We use a limiting case of Sobolev embedding to prove the $C^{\geq2}$ regularity of the dual functional in Lemma \ref{B-C2}. \fi

-\if0 Since the velocity of the steady states tends to $(\pm1,0)$ as $y\to\pm\infty$, the existence of the weak solution to the nonlinear 2D Euler equation \eqref{euler} needs to be proved.
-For the initial vorticity $\tilde \omega_0\in Y_{non}$, it is proved by using the shear-energy decomposition, constructing an approximate solution sequence and studying their limit in the Appendix. \fi